lucianlature/dataloader-typeorm/README.md

 ```

 A query for `task { user {name } }` will first load all tasks, and then make a call to `task.getUser()` for each task.
-With the help of `dataloader-sequelize`, these calls will be merged into a single call to `User.findAll`.
+With the help of `dataloader-typeorm`, these calls will be merged into a single call to `User.findAll`.

 ## How it works